waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `automated_navigation_tool`: Automates navigation to a target coordinate, including handling battle interruptions.
 - `manual_path_executor`: Converts a path_plan into a sequence of button presses to bypass the failing 'path' command.

-# Future Development
 ## Tool & Agent Ideas
-- **Navigation Manager Agent/Tool:** Could automate multi-map navigation, including pathfinding, executing movement, handling battle interruptions, and re-pathfinding.
+- **Navigation Manager Agent/Tool (High Priority):** Automates multi-map navigation, including pathfinding, executing movement, handling random battle interruptions (running/fighting), and then automatically re-pathing to the original destination.
-- **Exploration Strategist Agent:** Could take the output of `find_reachable_unseen_tiles` and suggest the most strategically valuable tile to explore next (e.g., closest, or one leading to a cluster).
+- **Exploration Strategist Agent:** Takes the output of `find_reachable_unseen_tiles` and suggests the most strategically valuable tile to explore next (e.g., closest, or one leading to a cluster).
-- **Battle Recovery Agent:** Could analyze a failed battle state (e.g., wrong menu) and generate the button presses to recover and return to the intended action.
+- **Battle Recovery Agent:** Analyzes a failed battle state (e.g., wrong menu) and generates the button presses to recover and return to the intended action.
-- **Reflection Assistant Agent:** Could analyze the last 50 turns of logs to generate a summary of process violations, suggest new tools, and identify untested assumptions, automating the reflection process.
+- **Reflection Assistant Agent:** Analyzes the last 50 turns of logs to generate a summary of process violations, suggest new tools, and identify untested assumptions, automating the reflection process.
+- **Tool Debugger Orchestrator Agent (High Priority):** Automates the multi-step process of identifying a tool bug, calling the `debugging_assistant`, applying the fix with `define_tool`, and re-running the failing test case to verify the fix.
+- **Automated Obstacle Avoidance Tool (High Priority):** Combines `get_on_screen_object_locations` and `generate_path_plan` to automatically detect and path around temporary obstacles without requiring manual addition of `object_locations_json`.
+- **Pre-flight Checklist Agent:** Takes a navigation goal and map ID, then checks map markers to warn of obstacles along the planned route.

 # Appendix: Completed Investigations

-## Violet Mart Path Puzzle
-- **Objective:** Find a way to get to the clerk in the Violet City Mart.
-- **Observations:**
-  - The path to the clerk is blocked.
-Talking to the Cooltrainer M at (5, 2) does not open it.
+- **Violet Mart Path Puzzle:** Path to the clerk is blocked by a Cooltrainer M. Deprioritized.

-## Sprout Tower 2F Pillar Puzzle
-- **Objective:** Determine how to move the central pillar on 2F again.
-- **Observations:**
-  - Numerous simple interaction tests (re-interacting with the Sage, checking other objects/walls, etc.) have failed to make the central pillar move again after its initial movement.
-- **Untested Hypotheses:**
-  1. All other Sages on Sprout Tower 2F must be defeated before interacting with the Sage at (12, 3).
-  2. The interaction with the Sage at (12, 3) only makes the pillar passable during a specific time of day (e.g., night).
-  3. The floor tiles in the room with the Sage at (12,3) contain a visual pattern or clue that needs to be followed or replicated.

-## Ruins of Alph 'ESCAPE' Puzzle
-- **Objective:** Solve the 'ESCAPE' wall puzzle in the Ruins of Alph.
-- **Untested Hypotheses (from agent):**
-  1. Use the move 'Flash' in the chamber.
-(Untestable: No Flash)
-  2. Use an Itemfinder to check for hidden switches.
-(Untestable: No Itemfinder)
-  3. Activate the Pokégear radio and listen to the stations.
-(Failed: No Radio Card)
-  4. Use an Escape Rope while standing in front of the 'ESCAPE' wall.
-(Untestable: No Escape Rope)
-  5. Use the move 'Strength' to try and push the statues.
-(Untestable: No Strength)
-- **Untested Assumptions:**
-  1. The puzzle requires having an Escape Rope in the inventory, not necessarily using it.
-  2. The 'sliding stone panels' mentioned by NPCs are a separate puzzle from the 'ESCAPE' wall.
-  3. Another item or a specific non-Unown Pokémon is needed to interact with the wall.
+- **Sprout Tower 2F Pillar Puzzle:** Central pillar is unmovable after initial interaction with a Sage.
+Deprioritized until other Sages are defeated or new triggers are discovered.
+- **Ruins of Alph 'ESCAPE' Puzzle:** Unsolvable at present.
+Requires unobtained items or abilities (e.g., Flash, Itemfinder, Escape Rope, Strength).

 # Appendix: Failure Log